-Boil some water so that it’s sterile and allow it to cool.
-Put warm drops of warm water on the eyelids to soften and remove the debris around the eyes.
+Boil some water and allow it to cool.
+Put warm drops of warm water on the eyelids to soften and remove debris around the eyes.

 If a tortoise gets a cut on its skin, it can develop an infection, leading to an abscess.
-An abscess that forces your tortoise to close its eyes is likely to be visible.
+An abscess that forces the tortoise to close its eyes is likely to be visible.

 Avoid squeezing, wiping, or cleaning the abscess at home because this will aggravate the problem.
 A vet will drain the pus from the abscess and prescribe antibiotics to clear up the infection.